rchain/rchain/rholang/reference_doc/normalization_process/README.md

 - Rename variables, using (sort of) De Bruijn indices
 - Start at `x0` for every process, incl for unforgeable names
   - unforgeable names not replaced until runtime
+- The normalizer achieves alpha equivalence up to ordering of (locally) variables in the patterns.

 ### Canonical sort along `|`
 - Sorts for the `|` to avoid issues of commutativity